davidamebley/fastAPI-delivery-fee-calculator/README.md

 coverage report
 ```
 ## Feedback and Suggestions
-Dear Reviewers,
+I welcome feedback and contributions to this project!
+If you have suggestions for improvements or have identified issues, please feel free to submit an issue or pull request directly on GitHub.
+For general feedback, you can use the discussions section of this repository.

-I understand that providing detailed feedback to everyone may not be feasible, but your insights are highly appreciated.
-If you find any issues or have any comments, please feel free to reach out to me or submit your suggestions via email at [davameb@gmail.com](mailto:davameb@gmail.com).
-Your input will be greatly appreciated and will help me improve my work.
-Thank you for your time and effort.
+Your contributions and insights are invaluable and greatly appreciated, as they help enhance the project's quality and functionality.
+Thank you for your interest and support!